thermomole/AGS-GUI/README.md

 - Fix AGS from GM Lab.
   - Designed to match sample data to a gINT database on AGS received from GM Lab.
-  - Specific conditions are hard-coded to account for inconsistencies between issues of AGS from this lab, such as not being able to produce GRAG_FINE reliably.
+  - Specific conditions are hard-coded to account for inconsistencies between issues of AGS from this lab, such as GRAG_FINE.
   - As the lab is currently not accredited for chemical testing, there is a check in place to look for ERES or GCHM groups, to flag whether this AGS is from GM Lab - otherwise several matching features will be redundant.
   - As well as amending values and placement of values, it will also rename and reformat fields to be imported into gINT.